event-storm/event-storm/README.md

 ## Motivation :blue_book:

 Mainly in modern applications developer faces a problem to store data. **As web-based applications are natively event based, it'll be nice to have an event base store for the data**.
-Inspired by (Event store :bulb:)[https://en.wikipedia.org/wiki/Event_store].
+Inspired by [Event store](https://en.wikipedia.org/wiki/Event_store) :bulb:.

 <details>
   <summary>Deep look at the concept</summary>